apache/mxnet/example/fcn-xs/README.md

   --init-type INIT_TYPE
                         the init type of fcn-xs model, e.g. vgg16, fcnxs --retrain             true means continue training.
-  --gpu GPU             gpu device_id eg: 0, does not support multi-gpus. if
-                        not provide, then use cpu
+  --gpu GPU             0 to use GPU, not set to use CPU
 ```

 * It is recommended to train fcn-32s and fcn-16s before training the fcn-8s model